ericlp/aspa-next/README.md

 # Aspa-next
-A website to be filled with information about how become a part of the different committees and societies within the Software Engineering Student Division (IT) built using Nextjs and typescript.
+A website to be filled with information about how become a part of the different committees and societies within the Software Engineering Student Division (IT) at Chalmers.

 ## Content to be
 The aim is to inform those who begin their time as IT of the following: